gaurvj/DRF-Task/README.md

 # DRF-Task
-A Django REST framework application task.which is using Python(3.5),Django(2.2) and Sqllite(DB.This project also contain a django custom command to insert dummy data into the db.
+A Django Get REST api  task.which is using Python(3.5),Django(2.2) and Sqllite(DB.This project also contain a django custom command to insert dummy data into the db.

 Technologies Used Python(3.5) Django(2.2) Sqllite3